johnnycricket/docker-db-playground/README.md

 - Flyway CLI (can be installed with `brew install flyway`)
 - Github.com account (to get or fork the repo)
 - Docker Desktop (to run the database and flyway)
+- Lazy Docker - not absolutely necessary, but a greate utility to have.

 ## Installing and Setup